ArushiAgrawal/CS7641/README.md

 </p>
 <p align = "center"> Fig.7 Confusion matrix for test images </p>

 To overcome low validation and test accuracies, we employed deeper networks and image augmentation techniques.
 We trained ResNet 18 (again), ResNet34 and ResNet101 and experimented with batch sizes & number of epochs to improve the accuracies.
 After implementing image augmentation in the training images, we were able to overcome the ovefitting problem as shown in the accuracy curves.
+We also witnessed the peculiar case of double descent for the ResNet101 model, which is expected of very deep neural network architectures.

 <p align="center">
 <img width="452" alt="image" src="https://user-images.githubusercontent.com/29612754/165004026-7f505c30-4d0e-4f74-ad88-4e7fcc640bf0.png">